-Is big data the next buzzword that’s going nowhere or a fancy term for a phenomenon that’s here to stay?
+Is big data the next buzzword that’s going to fade away or a fancy term for a phenomenon that’s here to stay?

 What is big data?